 Leverage online advertising.

 Master local SEO.

 Know your market audience.

-Utilize an app-based plumber referral service.
+Utilize an app-based electrical referral service.

-Explore each strategy below to streamline your electrical company’s operations, boost revenue and grow electrical job leads.
+Explore each strategy below to streamline your electrical company’s operations, boost revenue, and grow electrical job leads.

 1. Revamp and optimize your website for electrical contractor lead generation.

 If you’re not using your website for electrical contractor lead generation, you may be under-utilizing an important tool to spark new revenue for your business.

 A mobile-friendly website with responsive design ranks higher in Google searches.
 Customers searching online for a local electrician probably need one NOW, or soon.
 Make sure they find you first, and easily convert them into an electrical lead by:

 Optimizing your website.
 Make it appealing with a clean, user-friendly design that’s laser-focused on SEO keywords to grow your electrical job leads.